rollbear/trompeloeil/README.md

 **`MOCK`(** *method_name*, *parameter_list* **)**
-Make a mock implementation of the method named *method_name*. *method_name* must be virtual, and may currently not be overloded with several signatures.
+Make a mock implementation of the method named *method_name*. *method_name* must be virtual, and may currently not be overloaded with several signatures.

 **`MOCK_CONST`(** *method_name*, *parameter_list* **)**
 Same as **`MOCK`(** *method_name*, *parameter_list* **)** for `const` methods.

 **`REQUIRE_CALL`(** *mock_object*, *method_name*(*parameter_list*)**)**
-Set up an expectaion that the method *method_name* is called on the object *mock_object*.
-The parameter list may include exact match values, or the wildcard `trompeloeil::_`.
+Set up an expectation that the method *method_name* is called on the object *mock_object*.
+The parameter list may include exact match values, or the wild card `trompeloeil::_`.
 The expectation has scope lifetime and must be met by the time the scope ends.
 When there are several expectations active on the same object and method, they are tried in the reversed order they were defined, i.e. last defined is tried first, until a match is found.
 This allows